Best MS SQL Hosting of 2023

 Why it’s best: Specializes in fully managed hosting plans

 |$25 per month|

 We short-listed web hosts that offer Windows hosting, provide an ideal server environment, provide expert support, SSDs for speed, and daily backups.
 Then we cross-referenced these hosts with our database of thousands of expert and user reviews.

-Microsoft SQL Server (or MS SQL) is a relational database management system.
+Microsoft SQL Server (or MS SQL) is Microsoft’s database management application.
+It is a relational database management system (RDBMS) built using the structured query language (SQL).
 Applications using Windows technologies — such as .NET — are ideally suited for pairing with an MS SQL database.
 Only a minority of web hosts offer Windows hosting, and not all of these are good choices.

-Whether your hosting provider offers Linux-based or Windows-driven servers, chances are you’re going to need access to a database management program built around the Structured Query Language (SQL).
+Whether your hosting provider offers Linux or Windows servers, chances are you’re going to need access to a database of some sort if you’re building a website.

 Creating and managing databases is an essential part of many Web applications, including e-commerce, interactive games, and content management systems (CMS) like WordPress.